huggingface/peft/docs/source/conceptual_guides/adapter.md

 # Adapters

 Adapter-based methods add extra trainable parameters after the attention and fully-connected layers of a frozen pretrained model to reduce memory-usage and speed up training.
 The adapters are typically small, but demonstrate comparable performance to a fully finetuned model.
-Adapters enable training larger models with fewer resources.
+These methods enable training larger models with fewer resources.

-This guide will give you a brief overview of adapter methods supported by PEFT (if you're curious to learn more details about a specific method, take a look at the linked paper).
+This guide will give you a brief overview of adapter methods supported by PEFT (if you're interested in learning more details about a specific method, take a look at the linked paper).

 ## Llama-Adapter